JaeNuguid/Java-Design-Patterns/README.md

 <br/><br/><br/>
 ## Disclaimer
 All information stated above including the source codes and uml diagrams is provided in good faith for guidance and reference purposes only.
-It is of a general informational and educational nature, and the contributors of this repository takes no legal responsibility for the accuracy of the information provided via this page.
+It is of a general informational and educational nature, and the owner of this repository takes no legal responsibility for the accuracy of the information provided via this page.